section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 **Condition Check - Code Execute - Increment**.

-1. We initialization of the counter variable outside the syntax.
+1. We Initialize the counter variable outside the while block.

 2. It begins with the condition check, if it's true, the code executes.